How Do I Know If I Have Meningitis?

 What Can Happen If Treatment Is Delayed?

 A delay in treatment can happen for many reasons.
 Perhaps you thought it was just a migraine, but it didn’t go away.
 Maybe you called your doctor, and they said your symptoms seemed mild and you should wait it out.
-Or you may have gone to the ER, they diagnosed you with meningitis, but they had trouble determining the cause.
+Or you may have gone to the ER.
+They diagnosed you with meningitis, but they had trouble determining the cause.
 Whatever the reason, a delay in treatment can often have disastrous consequences.

 While death is certainly more likely when meningitis isn’t treated early enough, several other serious complications become more likely the longer a case of meningitis goes untreated.
 Some of the most common potentially permanent complications associated with meningitis are: